 Advanced stomach cancer means that a cancer that began in the stomach has spread to at least one other part of the body, such as the liver or lungs.

+Teysuno is made up of 3 different drugs called tegafur, gimeracil and oteracil.
+Tegafur is changed into a drug called fluorouracil in the body.
 These drugs stop cells making and repairing DNA.
 Cancer cells need to make and repair DNA in order to grow and multiply.

 Cisplatin is a chemotherapy drug that works by damaging the DNA in cancer cells and stopping them from multiplying.

 How you have cisplatin and Teysuno

 Teysuno is a capsule that you take twice a day, morning and evening.
 You swallow them whole with plenty of water.
 You should take the capsules either an hour before eating or an hour after eating.

-Drugs into your bloodstream
+Into your bloodstream

-You have the treatment through a drip into your arm.
+You have the treatment through a drip into your arm or hand.
 A nurse puts a small tube (a cannula) into one of your veins and connects the drip to it.

 You might need a central line.
 This is a long plastic tube that gives the drugs into a large vein, either in your chest or through a vein in your arm.
 It stays in while you’re having treatment, which may be for a few months.

-Taking your tablets or capsules
+Taking your capsules

 You should take the right dose, not more or less.

 When you have cisplatin and Teysuno

-You usually have each cycle of treatment in the following way.
+You usually have each cycle of treatment in the following way: